Belize Eco Resort

-Our eco-tours in Belize are based from one of the premier Belize beaches.
-Plus, all facilities at Adventure Island are designed to compliment the rustic atmosphere we have preserved on the island.
-Of all the Belize private island resorts, none can rival the experience of spending a week on this remote and comfortable set-up.
+Of all Belize private island resorts, none can rival the experience of spending a week on this rustic but comfortable set-up.
 Although the primary focus of Slickrock’s program on Long Caye are the water sports we enjoy everyday, guests always comment about the many wonderful amenities that made their island stay so memorable.

+Inland, our Belize eco tours include ziplining, river kayaking, caving, ruins, and rappelling.
 Our all-inclusive Belize trips take the work out of planning your dream adventure vacation.
-More images of our beach huts are on our accommodations page.

 [photo credit at top of page: Kerry Morgan]